johnwesleyquintero/Lax/README.md

 # Lax 🛠️

-A sovereign, broke-proof Slack clone for Operators.
+A sovereign, simple Slack clone for Operators.
 Built with **React + TypeScript** on the frontend and **Google Apps Script + Google Sheets** on the backend.

 No servers.
 No database bills.
 Just Google infrastructure.